Your One-Stop Shop for Research Resources

 Map of Fraccidents

-Food and Water Watch created this map which shows where factor farms are located.
+Food and Water Watch issued a report which shows where factory farms are located.
 These are farms that confine thousands of cows, hogs, and chickens in tightly packed facilities.
 These farms generate air and water pollutants that pose health hazards to workers and neighboring communities.

 Food Access Research Atlas

 This map provided by the United States Department of Agriculture provides information on food access for census tract areas.
-For a first time user, the map is not user-friendly, so it helpful to begin by reading about how the USDA measures food access
+For a first time user, it can be helpful to begin by reading about how the USDA measures food access